mm5agm/StepperGUI/README.md

 ## development environment

 ---
-**NOTE: This is the final version of StepperGUI using mechanical limit switches and position limiting.
-Future development will use the TCRT5000 Infrared Reflective Photoelectric Switch IR Tracking Sensor Module for end-stop detection, and position limiting code will be removed.**

 All position limiting and limit switch logic is now archived for reference.
 If you need the last version with limit switches, use the `limit-switches-final` git tag or branch.